 - A custom post type – we’ll create our example custom post type with WCK, but you can use any tool, including Toolset, Custom Post Type UI, Pods, etc. This method will also work if you manually created your custom post type with code.

 - TranslatePress – a beginner-friendly WordPress translation plugin that supports custom post types.
 It’s available for free at WordPress.org, and the free version is all you need to follow this tutorial.

-It lets you use manual or automatic translation (via Google Translate) and it also gives you a simple visual interface to work with all of your translations.
+It lets you use manual or automatic translation (via Google Translate and DeepL) and it also gives you a simple visual interface to work with all of your translations.